-To ensure that you are able to maintain oral health, follow a daily routine that keeps you healthy.
-You should brush your teeth and gums twice a day; floss twice a day, and make sure that you do a thorough cleaning of all cavity-filled parts of the mouth.
+To ensure that you can maintain oral health, follow a daily routine that keeps you healthy.
+It would help if you brushed your teeth and gums twice a day; floss twice a day, and make sure that you do a thorough cleaning of all cavity-filled parts of the mouth.

 Follow an oral hygiene regimen of good nutrition, as well as a routine of dental check-ups.
 This will help you prevent oral cancer and prevent tooth decay.

-Call your dentist's office early in case there is a problem.
+Call your dentist's office early if there is a problem.
 By making sure to follow a good oral hygiene program and following good oral hygiene care practices, you can prevent tooth decay, gum disease, and cavities, and even tooth loss.

 Make sure to bring along with you any medication that you may be taking that may affect your toothbrush or your treatment.
 Your dentist is the only person who knows exactly what type of oral hygiene treatment is best for you.
 You can also bring along the prescribed mouthwash that you have been using, but be sure to read the directions on the package and follow them closely.

-If you do have an emergency and you are in need of emergency dental care, make sure you have the phone numbers of your family, friends, and emergency medical services.
-Remember to never try to treat yourself for an emergency without first consulting with your dentist.
+If you do have an emergency and you require emergency dental care, make sure you have the phone numbers of your family, friends, and emergency medical services.
+Remember never to try to treat yourself for an emergency without first consulting with your dentist.
 Also, make sure that you have an emergency supply kit with you for basic emergency care needs, such as pain relievers, bandages, adhesive bandages, and sterilized tools.